ndiego/social-sharing-block/readme.txt

 == Description ==

+**This plugin requires WordPress 5.9+ or 5.8+ with [Gutenberg](https://wordpress.org/plugins/gutenberg/) active.**

-A simple little block that allows you add social share icons to the Block Editor (Gutenberg). **This plugin requires WordPress 5.9+.**
+A simple little block that allows you add social share icons to the Block Editor.

 Share options include: